 Lisa Pate is a Licensed Acupuncturist and Chinese Herbal Medicine practitioner.

 She has been working specifically in the field of reproductive medicine and fertility since 2004.

-After receiving her Masters degree in Acupuncture and Oriental Medicine from the Oregon College of Oriental medicine in 2001, she travelled to China to see this age–old, integrative medicine in action.
+After receiving her Master’s degree in Acupuncture and Oriental Medicine from the Oregon College of Oriental medicine in 2001, she traveled to China to see this age-old, integrative medicine in action.
 While in China, she observed and studied in the women’s health, pediatric, and gastrointestinal clinics.
-She also has an undergraduate degree in nutrition, and maintains her license and registration as a Dietitian.
+She also has an undergraduate degree in nutrition and maintains her license and registration as a Dietitian.

 Lisa is passionate about using her acupuncture skills and knowledge of Chinese medicine to provide personalized treatment for women and couples wanting to create and grow their family.
 For over 10 years, in both her private practice as well as working with reproductive endocrinologists in clinics, she has observed the numerous benefits that acupuncture and Chinese medicine can provide to women and families seeking support and treatment for their reproductive health, in vitro fertilization cycles, and other fertility interventions.

 Chinese Medicine is a well–developed and ancient practice that plays an important role in our modern-day medical world.
 Lisa is active in a multiyear, continuing education Chinese medicine program that fulfills her desire for ongoing study and further strengthens her skills as an acupuncture fertility specialist.

 Her private practice, Pate Acupuncture is located in Southeast Portland.
 When she is not there or studying, you can find her enjoying time with her family and friends, practicing yoga, and gardening.

 Liz Richards is a licensed acupuncturist and clinical herbalist with over a decade experience treating fertility patients with natural medicine.